Contractors & IR35

 Contractors are still not fully aware of the changes to tax legislation that are set to take effect in a year's time, according to a survey from the Recruitment and Employment Confederation (REC).
 From 6 April 2017, all individuals engaged by public sector bodies were...

-For there to be a contract of employment in place, there are three main elements that need to be present.
-These are: Personal service – the need to carry out work by your own hand.
-Mutuality of obligation – there must be a mutual obligation between the parties for one...
+When considering IR35 -for there to be a contract of employment in place, there are three main elements that need to be present.
+These are: Control – There must be control over the manner in which the contract work is completed.
+Mutuality of obligation – there must...

 Get in touch today